jack-dunham/quantum-modelling-centre/src/_tutorials/julia.md

 ## CUDA

-When loading the `CUDA` package, Julia will attempt to download a suitable version of the CUDA toolkit based on the devices it finds.
-The problem is compute nodes typically do not have internet access, so this fails.
-Therefore, we must tell Julia to use locally installed CUDA toolkit rather than attempting to downloading binaries.
+When loading the `CUDA` package, Julia will by default attempt to download a suitable version of the CUDA toolkit based on the devices it detects.
+On compute nodes, however, internet access is typically unavailable, so this approach fails.
+Therefore, Julia must be instructed to use a locally installed CUDA toolkit instead of attempting to download binaries.

-Lets assume [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) v12.2 is installed on the HPC cluster by the system admin.
-Then launching a Julia REPL and executing
+Assume that [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) v12.2 is installed on the HPC cluster by the system administrator.
+Launch a Julia REPL and execute:
 ```julia
 julia> using CUDA
 julia> CUDA.set_runtime_version!(v"12.2"; local_toolkit=true)
 ```
-will create a file named `LocalPreferences.toml` in the working directory, dictating Julia to use any local available CUDA Toolkit.
+This creates a file named `LocalPreferences.toml` in the working directory, instructing Julia to use the locally available CUDA toolkit.

-It is not strictly necessary to pass the version CUDA runtime version to this function, however it allows packages to precompile and may be required for some to work correctly.
+Passing the version to `CUDA.set_runtime_version!` is not strictly necessary, but it ensures that packages can precompile correctly and may be required for some to work properly.
+The version specified should match the CUDA runtime installed on the node.
+Your system administrator can provide this information, or you can compile and run a small program to query the available devices and the installed CUDA toolkit version.

 The version passed should match the CUDA runtime version installed on the node.
 The system admin should be able to tell you this information, or you can compile and run this small programme to print information about he devices available and CUDA toolkit version information.

 ## Other GP-GPU APIs